Ulfzerk/logseq_notes/pages/k-Anonymity.md

 		- Can be susceptible to attacks and unintentional breaches by insiders who have access to the anonymized data and additional information.
 	- It's expensive to check with ${O(n^2)}$ complexity
 	- Homogeneity attacks
 		- It leverages the case where all the values for a sensitive value within a set of k records are identical.
-In such cases, even tho
+In such cases, even though the data has been k-anonymized, the sensitive value for the set of k records may be exactly predicted
+	- Background Knowledge Attack
+		- Leverages an association between one or more quasi-identifier attributes with the sensitive attribute to reduce the set of possbile values for the sensitive attribute.
 	-